 Christine studied English and History at Swansea University and did her teacher training at Sheffield College of Education.
 She started her career as a Liberal Studies lecturer in the UK.
-After moving to Denmark, she taught English, both language and literature, and worked in the British Council Library.
+After moving to Denmark, she taught English, both language and literature, and worked as an Information Assistant at the British Council Library.
 Until recently she was Assistant Editor of APMIS (Journal of Pathology, Microbiology and Immunology).
 She ran the editorial office, progressed manuscripts from submission to publication, dealt with authors, editors and reviewers, and had considerable experience revising, copyediting and proofreading manuscripts.
-She now teaches courses in medical writing for PhD students and others interested in improving their language and communication skills.
+Currently she teaches courses in medical writing for PhD students and others interested in improving their language and communication skills.
 She is a member of the European Medical Writers Association, the American Medical Writers Association and the European Association of Science Editors.

 Bobby studied biochemistry at the University of Glasgow where he worked for over 20 years as a technician, PhD student, and postdoctoral research scientist.
 He has a PhD in plant molecular genetics and has co-authored manuscripts, peer-reviewed articles for publication in scientific journals, and presented his research as a speaker at conferences in the UK and USA.
 He has also written conference abstracts and designed slide kits and poster presentations for the medical/healthcare industry.
 He is now a freelance medical writer and regularly edits manuscripts written by non-native English speakers.

 Stephen Stephen was formerly a researcher at the University of Manchester and an associate lecturer at Manchester Metropolitan University.
 In 2010 he moved to Sweden, initially working as both a trainee editor at a small medical journal publisher in Uppsala and a freelance copy editor.
 He was then appointed Science Editor at the Center for Primary Health Care Research in Malmö, where he edited draft manuscripts and lectured on scientific writing.
-He is now a senior medical writer at TFS, a contract research organisation based in Lund.
-Among other things, he writes manuscripts, CSPs (clinical study protocols) and CSRs (clinical study reports).
-He is a member of the European Medical Writers Association and Co-Editor of its journal Medical Writing.
+He is now a home-based senior medical writer at Evidera, where he specialises in writing manuscripts on patient-centred research.
+He is a member of the European Medical Writers Association.